 If a student plans to be absent for parent verified reason form more than two days, please obtain an Extended Absence form from the attendance office and complete it at least 2 days prior to the start of the absences.
 The student will need to take the form to the teachers to get signatures and collect assignments.

 Holt Junior High has a social media presence on Facebook, Instagram, and Twitter.
-The principal will post information and images from time to time.
-See the cover page for site addresses.
+The administrative team will post information and images from time to time.

 Safety & Security